wunderio/charts/drupal/README.md

 the cluster itself can be seen here: https://github.com/wunderio/silta-cluster

 The relevant dependencies we currently have are:
-- An NFS server that provides an `nfs` storageClass.
+- An NFS server that provides an `silta-shared` storageClass.
 You can replace that with any storageClass that supports the `ReadWriteMany` access mode.
 - [Ambassador](https://getambassador.io) is running on the cluster with a wildcard DNS entry pointing to its load balancer.
 This makes it possible to have a dedicated